gar1t/lambdapad/README.md

 That's it.

-LambdaPad doesn't like implicit behvior.
+LambdaPad doesn't like implicit behavior.
 So there's one, single authoritative module that is used to create the site.
-There's nothing weird lurking in subdirectories, metadata.yaml files, or other distiburbing places.
+There's nothing weird lurking in subdirectories, metadata.yaml files, or other disturbing places.

 Data can be loaded from a variety of sources (see [Data Loaders](#data-loaders)) below).